promptconf/promptconf.github.io/_pages/sponsorship.md

 - Logo on website
 - Acknowledgement at the conference
 - Social media exposure
-- Booth access at the conference
+- Sponsor table space at the conference
-- A 2 minute introduction to your organization at the conference
+- A 2-minute introduction to your organization at the conference

 **Gold Sponsor - $500**
 - 2 tickets
 - Logo on website
 - Acknowledgement at the conference
 - Social media exposure
-- Booth access at the conference
+- Sponsor table space at the conference

 **Community  Sponsor - $250**
 - 1 ticket
 - Mention on website
+- Acknowledgement at the conference

-Interested in sponsoring?
-Contact [organizers@promptconf.com](mailto:organizers@promptconf.com)!
+**Interested in sponsoring?
+Contact [organizers@promptconf.com](mailto:organizers@promptconf.com)!**